 https://claude.ai/share/7f1e5c63-e00b-44f2-8f3b-e23bbfb7405c

-I posted the question to AI before any human answered it on the forum.
+I posted the question verbatim to AI before any human answered it on the forum.
 AI couldn’t have cheated.
 If I rate how I would answer the question myself at 100, I would rate AI’s answers at 90+.
 Those were only AI’s initial answers.
 The answers will improve with more follow-up questions.
 I’m sorry to say that the first two replies from humans on the forum weren’t as good as AI’s answers.
 The discussion would be more productive if humans used AI’s answers as a baseline and built upon them.

 Next time you have a question, start with AI.
 Use AI less for verifiable facts and not for the latest development, but more for how to apply knowledge to your specific situation.
 The less you know about a subject, the more AI will help.
 It gives you a good baseline.
 Keep asking follow-up questions.
 The more you ask, the better the answers will be.
-Supplement the good baseline from AI with human sources if necessary, but start with AI.
+Supplement the good baseline from AI with human sources when necessary, but start with AI.

 Learn the Nuts and Bolts